Period #01 / Genesis #003 / November 2021

 A skull becomes a garden.
 Bone turns luminous.
 Botto's fourth canonical mint catches the autonomous artist at the exact moment its early language came alive: part vanitas, part hallucination, part collective wager on what machine taste could become.

-25,864 Voting Points received
+25,864 Voting Points in winning round

 3 Round minted